top of page

 Separation can be an extremely difficult and painful time, not only for the parents but especially for their children.
 During this challenging time children need support, love, certainty and contact with both their parents and other significant people.

-Child Consultation is a process within Family Dispute Resolution, that encourages parents to understand the impact of separation on their child and assists them in making parenting arrangements that will support their child’s growth and development.
+Child Inclusive Mediation is a form of Family Dispute Resolution, that encourages parents to understand the impact of separation on their child and assists them in making parenting arrangements that will support their child’s growth and development.

 Child Consultants are specially trained professionals who work therapeutically with children and young people, particularly in the area of separation and divorce.
 They have extensive experience and knowledge of the developmental and emotional needs of children and young people during separation.